PennyLaneAI/pennylane-lightning/pennylane_lightning/src/benchmarks/README.md

 ```

 ## GB Compare Tooling
-You can use [`compare.py`](https://github.com/google/benchmark/blob/main/tools/compare.py) to compare the results of the GB scripts.
+One can use [`compare.py`](https://github.com/google/benchmark/blob/main/tools/compare.py) to compare the results of the GB scripts.

 ### Compare float vs double
 ```Bash